DavidDarlington/InstagramScraper/README.md

                     This allows the destination directories to be emptied whilst still maintaining history.

+--cookiejar         File in which to store cookies so that they can be reused between runs.

 --quiet       -q    Be quiet while scraping.

 --maximum     -m    Maximum number of items to scrape.